panzerdp/dmitripavlutin.com/content/posts/079-object-destructuring/index.md

 commentsThreadId: javascript-object-destructuring
 ---

-The object destructuring in JavaScript is a greate feature that let's you extract properties from objects.
+The object destructuring in JavaScript is a great feature that lets you extract properties from objects.

 What's better, object destructuring extracts more than one property in one statement, extracts properties from deep objects, and sets a default value if the property doesn't exist.

 In this post, I'll explain all you need to know about object destructuring in JavaScript.

-## 1. The need of object destructuring
+## 1. The need for object destructuring

 Having an object, imagine you'd like to extract a few properties from this object into some variables.